Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 Yes – provide greater tax relief and foster an entrepreneurial spirit around solving problems, rather than creating interesting engineering projects.

-• How do you see the opportunities in green tech/sustainability, esp; after Australia is a signatory on of Kyoto?
+• How do you see the opportunities in green tech/sustainability, esp; after Australia is a signatory of Kyoto?

 Kyoto is not really relevant – our climate is on the fritz anyway, so our need to develop green/clean is pressing regardless.
 We have a hot, dry climate, which increasingly will be called upon to provide food.
 Much of the world is in the same situation.
 By investing in technologies to help this aim, we could quickly be a world leader.
-Similarly, we have some of the best science in wind and solar energy (along with many other alternatives), and should fostering this also.
+Similarly, we have some of the best science in wind and solar energy (along with many other alternatives), and should foster this also.

 So far, not much has changed.
 I am not sure that it will.